-This once-sleepy fishing village on Mexico's Pacific coast is stepping up its game for spring break, and you can now take a party bus down to the beach from southwest states.
+This once-sleepy fishing village on Mexico's Pacific coast is stepping up its game for spring break, and you can even take a party bus down to the beach here from southwest states of America.
 One bonus of being able to travel overland to this beach destination is that you don't need to bring your passport with you -- great if you haven't yet applied for yours!

 07 of 10

 Just like Mazatlan, you won't need to pack your passport if you'll be heading to Rosarito Beach in North Baja.

 If you're someone who leaves everything to the last minute, this is the quick and easy spring break destination for you!
 Rosarito Beach is on the Mexico border, so is easy to get to and inexpensive to stay in.
 While the beach isn't the greatest, this is an affordable way to celebrate spring break in a different country, get your beach fix, and get another stamp in your passport.

 08 of 10

 For a taste of luxury, head to Cabo at the southernmost tip of Baja, Maxico.
 This is where students come to be seen, with all night-long parties and expensive resorts lining the water.
 Prepare to save up for many months before booking your trip here, as it's one of the most expensive places in Mexico to celebrate spring break.
 It's well worth it, though, with some of the hottest parties and best beaches in the country.Continue to 9 of 10 below.

 The Riviera Maya

 From Cancun, you can hop on a bus to make the one hour journey south to Playa del Carmen for slower-paced sandy paradises than Cancun's craziness creates.
 It's still a party down, but it's calmer than Cancun and tends to attract a slightly older crowd in the spring months.